Skip to main content

 Help Us Develop a North Wales Recovery College

-We are looking to set up a North Wales Recovery College and would like to hear your initial thoughts and views to inform our development plans.
+We are looking to set up a North Wales Recovery College.
 This page provides information on what Recovery Colleges are, how they can benefit your local community and how you can get involved.

 What is a Recovery College?